Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

      You can find more details about this setting [here](https://docs.docker.com/network/host/).
   1. The argument  `-e ALLUXIO_JAVA_OPTS="-Dalluxio.worker.memory.size=1G -Dalluxio.master.hostname=$(hostname -i)"`
      allocates the worker's memory capacity and bind the master address.
-     In host network, the master can't be referenced to by the master container name `alluxio-master` or it will throw `"No Alluxio worker available" ` error.
+     When using the `host` network driver, the master can't be referenced to by the master container name `alluxio-master` or it will throw `"No Alluxio worker available" ` error.
      Instead, it should be referenced to by the host IP address.
-     The substitution `$(hostname -i)` does the trick.
+     The substitution `$(hostname -i)` uses the docker host's name instead.
   1. The argument  `--shm-size=1G` will allocate a `1G` tmpfs for the worker to store Alluxio data.
   1. The argument `-v /alluxio_ufs:/opt/alluxio/underFSStorage` tells Docker to use the host volume and persist the Alluxio UFS root data in the host directory `/alluxio_ufs`,